 Even if your business doesn’t operate in these industries, there is now a growing onus on businesses to prove they work with suppliers that minimise Environmental, Social and Governance risks."

 These include compliance with Australian Anti-Slavery Laws.
-A supplier management system provides a complete audit history of all actions taken complete with name, date and time stamps.
+Gatekeeper provides a complete audit history of all actions taken complete with name, date and time stamps.